 Our twin home was converted into a single one-floor house.
 The conversion was necessary because, with five women under one roof, one bathroom wasn’t going to cut it.
 Upstairs lived my grandparents and my Aunt Millie.
 Behind us was my Aunt and Uncle, on the side were cousins.
 We occupied one city block in a town that was defined by nationality.

 Rumor has it that my great grandfather built the house I grew up in.
 It remained in the family for a long time.
 Carson Street sat in an area of my hometown that was sometimes referred to as ‘nanny goat hill.’
 While not the most eloquent or kind nickname, it was the home of the Italian Americans.
 The neighborhood was bookmarked by two churches, one Italian and one Polish.
 The church you went to defined your childhood.
-Weirdly we attended the Polish church because it was a stone through away from our house.
+Weirdly we attended the Polish church because it was a stones throw away from our house.
 Literally, it was one block away.
-Because of this, I also attendee Polish school for grades Kindergarten through Sixth.
+Because of this, I also attended Polish school for grades Kindergarten through Sixth.

 The office was my home base.
 It housed the said piano, the Commodore 64, the books, and the vinyl.
 It was my favorite room in the house.
 That was until someone flipped the switch in the hallway, and it turned off the computer.
 If you didn’t have those floppy disks ready to save every 2 mins, you were sure to lose your hard work.
 The amount of tape on that switch still didn’t deter people from trying to save on the electric.
 They were the moments I didn’t love the office.
 Many a term paper were lost.